Jar seal, Fjord seal, Netsik, Nattiq, Ringed seal

 starts withRinged seals are the smallest of the pinnipeds.
 The color of their coat is variable, but it is usually dark gray on the upperparts, while being light gray to silver underneath.
 Dark gray spots are ringed by silver or light grayish-white circles, which are clearer on the sides and back and often so close together that they fuse.
 A Ringed seal is plump with a small, round head and a thick, short neck.
 Its broad, blunt snout and large, forward-facing, close-set eyes give it an appearance that is almost cat-like.
 The front flippers are relatively small, with slightly pointed claws of more than one inch in thickness, used for maintaining breathing holes in thick ice.
 Their whiskers are beaded and light-colored.
 Males are usually slightly larger than females.

 Ringed seals are diurnal, meaning they are active during the day.
 Adults are solitary except during the breeding season when they may establish their lairs closer to each other.
-In mid-May they begin to haul out up onto the ice to bask in the sun.
+In mid-May, they begin to haul out up onto the ice to bask in the sun.
 They molt during this time and feed less.
 Ringed seals hunt on their own, and on the ice when resting they will keep away from others.
-They usually stay near to holes or cracks so that they can get quickly into the water if they need to.
-They make lairs from snow to protect themselves.
-Some of the seals migrate seasonally in response to the availability of ice, and there is some evidence of migration over long distances, particularly for juveniles.
+They usually stay near holes or cracks so that they can get quickly into the water if they need to.
+They also make lairs from snow to protect themselves.
+While feeding, Ringed seals dive to depths of 35 to 150 ft (11 to 46 m).
+In the summer they often feed along edge of the sea-ice for polar cod.

-Ringed seals are generalists and their diet includes a range of fish, crustaceans, cephalopods, euphausiids, amphipods, mysids and shrimp.
+Ringed seals are carnivores (piscivores, planktivores).
+Their diet includes various fish, crustaceans, cephalopods, euphausiids, amphipods, mysids, and shrimps.

-Ringed seals are polygynous, one male mating with multiple females.
-The breeding season is from April to May.
+Ringed seals are polygynous, with one male mating with multiple females.
+They breed from April to May.
 The females build lairs amongst the thick ice where they give birth.
-In March or April, after gestation of 9 months, they bear a single pup.
+In March or April, after a gestation of 9 months, they bear a single pup.
 They nurse their pups for 5 to 7 weeks, and, during this time, may move their pups between lairs, usually having 4 to 6 lairs.
-This allows pups to move independently from shelter to shelter when they are older, if they are attacked.
+This allows pups to move independently from shelter to shelter when they are older if they are attacked.
 Females usually bear pups between the ages of 6 and 8.
 Males typically do not breed until they are 8 to 10 years old.

-According to the IUCN Red List, the world-wide population size of Ringed seals is not accurately known and can be between 1,5 and 3 million mature individuals, including five recognized subspecies: Arctic Ringed Seal - 1,450,000, Okhotsk Ringed Seal - 44,000, Baltic Ringed Seal - 11,500, Ladoga Seal - 3,000-4,500, Saimaa Seal - 135-190.
-The world-wide population is currently classified as Least Concern (LC) mostly due to broad distribution of Arctic Ringed Seal subspecies.
+According to the IUCN Red List, the worldwide population size of the Ringed seal is 3 million individuals or more than 1.5 million mature individuals, including five recognized subspecies: Arctic Ringed Seal - 1,450,000 individuals, Okhotsk Ringed Seal - 44,000 individuals, Baltic Ringed Seal - 11,500 individuals, Ladoga Seal - 3,000-4,500 individuals, Saimaa Seal - 135-190 individuals.
+Currently, this species is classified as Least Concern (LC) on the IUCN Red List.